 - Service hours must be completed by the deadline.

 - No more than 8 hours a semester may be applied from a single event or organization.

 It is expected that PLUS students are involved on campus and serve in leadership positions in campus organizations.
 In addition, PLUS students are required to attend at least five campus events each semester.
 These events may include, but are not limited to:

 - Organization Meetings

 - CU Succeed Workshops

 The leadership training aspect is the most important part of the program.
-It involves a two/four year commitment (as applicable) to leadership development.
-During the fall semester, freshmen students are required to enroll in and attend Introduction to University Life, a one hour course designed to assist students with the transition to higher education.
-During the spring semester, freshmen students are required to enroll in and attend Foundations of Leadership, a two hour course designed to continue the students' education in leadership.
+It involves a two/four-year commitment (as applicable) to leadership development.
+During the fall semester, 1st-year scholars are required to enroll in and attend Introduction to University Life, a one-hour course designed to assist students with the transition to higher education.
+During the spring semester, 2nd-year scholars are required to enroll in and attend Foundations of Leadership, a two-hour course designed to continue the students' education in leadership.
 In subsequent semesters, students are required to attend monthly meetings, scheduled by the advisor.
 ATTENDANCE AND PARTICIPATION ARE MANDATORY!